The Bernheim Petition

 How many Jews were saved because of the Bernheim Petition?

-Because the Bernheim Petition was upheld, there was a route to safe lands, for those who chose to leave.
-For this reason, the success of the Bernheim Petition was, in my view, a significant event in the history of the Jews of German Upper Silesia.
+Because the Bernheim Petition was upheld, there was a route to safe lands for those Jews who chose to leave German Upper Silesia.
+For this reason, the success of the Bernheim Petition, in my view, was a significant event in the history of the Jews of German Upper Silesia.

 Historical note: Following post-WWII border changes, Gleiwitz came within the new Polish borders and is today known as Gliwice.

-Should you notice errors in this article or know of new information, please contact me.
+Should you notice errors in this post or know of new information, please get in touch with me.
 You can write to me in English or Polish.

-This article is copyright © South Coast View.
+This post about the Bernheim Petition is copyright © South Coast View.

 References

-Please note that page numbers listed in externally linked PDF files are the numbers in the PDF navigation and take precedence over any page numbers in the actual online documents.
+Please note that page numbers in externally linked PDF files refer to the PDF’s navigation and take precedence over any page numbers in the actual online documents.

 1. UN Archives Geneva.
 Jews in Upper Silesia – Jews in Upper Silesia – Petition from Mr Franz Bernheim, a German national from Pleinitz, based on Article 147 of the German-Polish Convention of 15 May 1922.
 Council document C.314.1933.
 12. Birth date.